-- ▶ Press the handwheel soft key F3 (MSF) - ▶ Press the handwheel soft key F2 (S) - ▶ Select the desired speed by pressing the F1 or F2 key.
+- Press the handwheel soft key F3 (MSF) - Press the handwheel soft key F2 (S) - Select the desired speed by pressing the F1 or F2 key.
 If you press and hold the respective key, each time it reaches a decimal value 0 the TNC increases the counting increment by a factor of 10.
-If in addition you press the CTRL key, the counting increment increases to 1000 - Activate the new speed S with the NC start key.
+By also pressing the CTRL key, you can increase the counting increment to 1000 - Activate the new speed S with the NC start key.